 – engaged in employment requiring temporary relocation from the unit, or

 One of the biggest advantages of succession rights is the right to rent-controlled or rent-stabilized units.
 Under the law, the first family member to establish succession rights is not required to pay the owner a vacancy increase, but the second successor does not have these same protections.
 He or she may be subject to a rental price increase, even with the right to a renewal lease.
 This rental increase is possible even for rent-controlled units.
 Once the vacancy price has been applied, a new succession situation is created.

 Of course, succession rights hinge on the definition of “family”.
-According to New York State Division of Housing and Community Renewal, family is defined as:
+According to the New York State Division of Housing and Community Renewal, a family is defined as:

 “…either a spouse, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law or daughter-in-law of the tenant or permanent tenant.”